 Please note that you must replace your entire crankset with the new DFour crankset (power meter spider plus new Quarq DZero crank arms).
 This is because Shimano road cranksets have an integrated right-side crank arm and spider (the spider and crank arm are one solid piece).
 Therefore, you cannot physically install just the DFour Power Meter Spider on your Shimano crankset.
 Rather, you must purchase the DFour power meter spider plus the Quarq DZero DUB Crank Arms.
 On our product page for the DFour power meter, you can bundle the power meter with crank arms by simply selecting the crank arm length that you need.

-If changing your bottom bracket sounds like too much work, we have a great alternative, the power2max ROTOR ALDHU Road Power Meter Crankset.
+If changing your bottom bracket sounds like too much work, we have two great alternatives.

-Like the Quarq DFour, the power2max is a new crankset (power meter spider and crank arms).
-However, with the power2max, you don’t have to change your bottom bracket.
-You can order the power2max in the same 24 mm spindle size making it a direct replacement for your Shimano crankset.
-In addition, as with the DFour, you can use your current Shimano chainrings on it (just be sure to select the 110 4-Bolt Shimano BCD option). power2max makes wonderful power meters.
+Like the Quarq DFour, the power2max and Siegyi are new cranksets (power meter spider and crank arms).
+However, with these options, you don’t have to change your bottom bracket.
+You can order the power2max or Sigeyi in the same 24 mm spindle size making it a direct replacement for your Shimano crankset.
+In addition, as with the DFour, you can use your current Shimano chainrings on it (just be sure to select the 110 4-Bolt Shimano BCD option).
+Both the power2max and Sigeyi make wonderful power meters.
 They measure both left and right leg power, are reasonably priced and are as good as it gets in terms of accuracy, consistence and reliability.